-b.
-Any remaining electives must be chosen from the courses and experiential options listed above and from the list of approved courses in regulation IV.F.1.c.
+- b.
+Any remaining electives must be chosen from the courses and experiential options listed above and from the list of approved courses in regulation IV.F.1.c. - c.
+The Director of the Environmental Law Center or Director's designee has the authority to waive any of these course requirements provided the student has had comparable experience or course work.
+Although requirements may be waived, the total number of credits required for degree completion remains unchanged.

-21 Students enrolled in the online learning program are required to satisfy the same degree requirements, but the availability of elective courses is limited.
+Students enrolled in the online learning program are required to satisfy the same degree requirements, but the availability of elective courses is limited.
 Students should consult the Program Planning Guidelines for the distance learning program to ensure that all graduation requirements are met.